 Most teams have habitual types of Issues that get created, for example: bugs, feature requests, tech debt, user stories, etc.

-To streamline continuous grooming of Issues, we recommend documenting common issues that you create.
+To streamline continuous refinement of Issues, we recommend documenting common issues that you create.
 This helps standardize the info you look at, by Issue type, when refining those Issues.
 In addition, discuss how you determine priority for each of these Issue types.
 What does low, medium, high mean?

 Ensure the priority buckets (however, you define them) have a shared team meaning.
 Is there a criteria you can use for each level of priority?

-The more concrete a criteria for defining priority and needed info per Issue type, the easier it will be to distribute planning of projects and prioritize work that needs to be done without conflict of what needs to be worked on, in what priority.
+The more concrete a criteria for defining order and priority and needed info per Issue type, the easier it will be to distribute planning of projects and prioritize work that needs to be done without conflict of what needs to be worked on, in what priority.

-Use Issue templates for common Issue types
+Use Issue Templates for Common Issue Types

 Once you have your Issue types documented, use GitHub’s multi-templates so the team can ensure relevant information never gets missed when creating Issues in real-time.